atul799/CarND-MPC-Project/README.md

 In addition to cte and heading error, velocity can be specified as cost. we want to go as fast as we can.
 Difference between current velocity and desired velocity (chosen as 100 MPH in this project) is added to cost.

 There are other consideration while driving a vehicle such as:

 * Minimize use of actuators (steering and throttle)
-* For smooth driving, steering and throttle changes should be drastic between successive steps
+* For smooth driving, steering and throttle changes shouldn't be drastic between successive time steps
 * Slow down vehicle when cte is high
 * Don't accelerate when velocity is high (close to desired velocity)

 <img src="./outputs/cost_smooth_lane_change.png" width="450" height="300" />